bagusok/pocijs/docs.md

 note : PociJS won't track elements content or attributes value

 ## Poci.Init.render
-Render is method for rendering root element and the children
+render is method for rendering root element and the children
 ```js
 const Name = new Poci.Init(rootSelector : string, models : object);
 Name.render();
 ```

 ## Model Connection
-In PociJS you can connect your model to some elements(input, textarea, select)
+in PociJS you can connect your model to some elements(input, textarea, select)
 ### Create Connection
 For create connection you just add ```data-connectFor``` Attribute to the element
 ```